diogobaltazar/demos/azure/ans.md

 + exec the script

 -----
-**low-level** A solution is to use the ABS service to expose data to external systems, in particular by mounting the blob service to the DBFS, so that the data is written as a `<az-blob>` inside a `<az-blob-container>` of a `<az-blob-storage-account>` through a `<az-data-factory>` that is scheduling the writing to the blob container through a notebook.
+**low-level** A solution is to use the ABS service to expose data to external systems, in particular by mounting the blob service to the DBFS, so that the data is written as a `<az-blob>` inside a `<az-blob-container>` of a `<az-storage-account>` through a `<az-data-factory>` that is scheduling the writing to the blob container through a notebook.

 Mind that these resources must reside in a resource group that can be deployed to production, *i.e.*, TODO, so: